The Reality Of A 7 figure Business

 These figures are entirely made up, but it doesn’t really matter.
 What matters is you turnover £1 million and you make a 20% profit, or £200,000.
 You then pay some tax on that, at 19% and end up with £162,000 for the company.

-But fuck the company, this is all about you.
-You’re not going to leave anything for the company - fuck it.
+But stuff the company, this is all about you.
+You’re not going to leave anything for the company - screw it.
 So you want to take the rest of the money out for yourself.
 All £162,000 of it!
 (Some people may take a salary out as well to take advantage of the £12,500 tax-free allowance, but at this level of income, you don’t get it anyway, so no point unless you want to pay NI).

 That’s gonna look a little something like this…